Being a successful lacrosse player calls for a healthy lifestyle. And that includes working out as often as you can, especially during the off-season.

 Anything that encourages the repetition of wrist flexion, is helpful.

-Indirectly, you can try pull-ups and chin-ups to build your forearm and hands support strength.
+Indirectly, you can try pull-ups and chin-ups to build your forearm and hands to support strength.
 Frequent use of dumbbells can also help.

 What muscles do you use in lacrosse?